 According to the Financial Times, Wechat is the “most important platform for luxury and fashion brands”.
 As the first social media in China, Wechat allows you to open an official account and publish news, send newsletters and create e-brochures.
 As experts in this field, we can help you to create an official Wechat account and explain how to manage it.

-In order to do business in China and promote your brand, you will need to have an official account.
-After that, the best way for you to promote your brand is to create a WeChat H5 brochure that you will be able to share on WeChat groups, Wechat moments, and any other social media.
+In order to do business in China and promote your Chinese men’s fashion, you will need to have an official account.
+After that, the best way for you to promote your clothing brand is to create a WeChat H5 brochure that you will be able to share on WeChat groups, Wechat moments, and any other social media.

 The best tools on Wechat for Fashion Brands